Pontypool: Pontypool Park

 Pontypool Park was the historic seat of the Hanbury family, who developed a permanent residence in Pontypool in c.
 1694 and, under the direction of Major John Hanbury, subsequently established a deer park in the early 1700s.
 The park became a venue for recreation and enjoyment for the Hanbury family and their associates.
 An example of the luxury and display demonstrated by the family is the ornate shell grotto summerhouse within the park, completed and decorated during the 1830s.

-Pontypool Park House was gradually extended and modified, with major changes being carried out in the mid-18th century, the early 1800s and 1872.
+Pontypool Park House was gradually extended and modified, with major changes in the mid-18th century, the early 1800s and 1872.
 Alterations were also made within Pontypool Park during the 19th century and included the dismantling of the old ironworks in 1831, the reconstruction of the park gates by Thomas Deakin of Blaenavon in 1835, the planting of trees to increase the privacy of the family from the gaze of outsiders, and the development of the American Gardens in 1851.